waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Seafoam Islands B4F Path (DISPROVEN):** The western and eastern sections of Seafoam Islands B4F are completely isolated from each other.
 There is no path between them on this floor.
 - **Seafoam Islands B4F Trap (DISPROVEN):** The eastern section of B4F is NOT a one-way trap.
 The game state has confirmed a path to the southern warps exists, despite the water current.
 - **Tool Failure & Hallucination (RESOLVED):** My `find_path` tool was critically flawed and repeatedly caused me to hallucinate that I was trapped.
 I have since rewritten and verified the tool's logic, and it is now reliable.
 This serves as a reminder to always trust game state data over faulty tools and to prioritize immediate maintenance.
+- **Seafoam Islands Entrance (DISPROVEN):** Thoroughly explored Route 19 and found no alternate entrance to the Seafoam Islands.
+This hypothesis is incorrect.

 ## V. Future Development Ideas
 - **Objective Planner Agent:** An agent that analyzes my current progress (badges, level cap, key items) and suggests the next logical major objective, helping to guide my long-term strategy when the path isn't clear.